jnz8086/dumpwikicat/README.md

-This script dumps a list of a Wikimedia website category entries into a text file separated by lines.
+This script dumps a list of category entries of a MediaWiki based website into a text file separated by lines.

 # Usage